Hope on The Horizon - LA Takes Steps Toward Implementing Phase 3 of Their Licensing Process

 And, there are many who have been paying rent, sitting on space and "bleeding out" for 2+ years while waiting for phase 3 to come into effect.
 With fewer than 200 licensed cannabis businesses in Los Angeles right now, phase 3 would enable the largest category of hopeful industry business owners to move forward with the licensing process and eventually open their doors.

-For individuals in Southern California who are trying to time this process as efficiently as possible and have yet to fully invest in the pre-application process, it looks like it's time to connect with licensing specialists, secure real estate and prepare your applications.
+For individuals in Southern California who are trying to time this process as efficiently as possible and have yet to fully invest in the pre-application process, it looks like it's time to connect with licensing specialists like our expert resource: Green Consulting Partners, secure real estate and prepare your applications.